karthagokul/netbolt/README.md

 - **Download Speed Test:** Measures download speed using a 100MB file from Cloudflare.
 - **Upload Speed Test:** Measures upload speed using Postman Echo.
 - **Cross-Platform:** Works on Windows, macOS, and Linux.
 ## Installation
+Please find the latest releases for Windows, Linux and Mac in the releases section , you can just download the exe and run it .

+## Building From Source
 ### Prerequisites
 - Ensure [Rust](https://www.rust-lang.org/) is installed.